GLOBAL MARKETS-World shares enjoy vintage year, seen gaining more in 2014

 were poised for their first annual rise since 2009 as investors

-was on track for its best year since 1997 with a 29 percent
+Wall Street was on track for its best year since 1997 with a 29

 late 2007 at 407.65 on Monday.